jfvilas/kubelog/README.md

  - ~~Add ability to restart pod (depending on user permissions).~~ DONE!
  - ~~Show all namespaces (even if the user has not access to view logs), and user would be allowed to only select permitted namespaces.~~ DONE!
  - Add a third permission layer: 'cluster' (restrict which clusters a user can view)
- - Add metrics of pod execution (and permissions to view them)
+ - Add metrics of pod execution (and permissions to view them) ~~and also in backend~~ HALF-DONE!
- - It is needed to allow selecting a container when a pod has more than one (has to be implemented also in backend)
+ - It is needed to allow selecting a container when a pod has more than one ~~(has to be implemented also in backend)~~ HALF-DONE!
  - Validate kwirth configs (rul's, api keys...) when kubelog-backend is initialized
  - Add pod costs from open cost